nuvla/documentation/docs/docs/training/developer/developer-training.md

 ---
 layout: default
-title: Training
+title: Developer Training
+parent: Training
-nav_order: 5
+nav_order: 1
 has_children: true
-permalink: /training
+permalink: /training/developer
 ---

-# Training
+# Developer Training

 Descriptions of the [actors](https://sixsq.com/developer/personae) within the Nuvla ecosystem can be found on the SixSq website.
 This